sujayjag/MLProjectSite/index.md

 Final Report (End of semester):

-- Model Finalization & Documentation:
+- Model Finalization & Documentation (add more models)
 - Complete any remaining testing and finalize the models.
 - Thoroughly document the methods employed.
 - Add functionality to predict more than just games like spread of sets and betting odds.